oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 The `buildDockerImage.sh` script is a utility shell script that performs MD5 checks and is an easy way for beginners to get started.
 Expert users are welcome to directly call `docker build` with their preferred set of parameters.

-IMPORTANT: You have to download the `Oracle WebLogic Server Proxy Plugin 12.2.1.3.0` package (see `.download` file) and place them in this directory.
+IMPORTANT: You have to download the `Oracle WebLogic Server Proxy Plugin 12.2.1.3.0` package (see the `.download` file) and place it in this directory.

-Run `buildDockerImage.sh` script.
+Run the `buildDockerImage.sh` script.

         $ sh buildDockerImage.sh

 ## Run the Apache HTTP Server in a Container

-Run an Apache container to access an Administration Server, or a Managed Server in a non-clustered environment that is running on `<host>` and listening to `<port>`.
+Run an Apache container to access an Administration Server, or a Managed Server, in a non-clustered environment that is running on `<host>` and listening to `<port>`.

         $ docker run -d -e WEBLOGIC_HOST=<host> WEBLOGIC_PORT=<port> -p 80:80 12213-apache

-Run an Apache image to proxy to and load balance a list of Managed Servers in a cluster.
+Run an Apache image to proxy and load balance a list of Managed Servers in a cluster.

         Use a list of hosts and ports.